Beas River

-The Beas River (Note: /pa/; /hns/) is a river in northwestern India, flowing through the states of Himachal Pradesh and Punjab, and is the smallest of the five major rivers of the Punjab region.
+The Beas River, (Note: /pa/; /hns/) anglicized from Vyas River (व्यास नदी) in India, is a river in northwestern India, flowing through the states of Himachal Pradesh and Punjab, and is the smallest of the five major rivers of the Punjab region.
 Rising in the Himalayas in central Himachal Pradesh, the river flows for approximately 470 km into the Sutlej River in Punjab.
 Its total length is 470 km and its drainage basin is 20,303 km2 large.

 As of 2017, the river is home to a tiny isolated population of the Indus dolphin.